yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 ETFs typically have short closure time (minimum holding period), and can be traded publicly.

-### Interbank Rates

-* Overnight (ON) Rate

-Overnight rate is generally the interest rate that large banks use to borrow and lend from one another in the overnight market.

-Implications:
-Overnight rates are a measure of the liquidity prevailing in the economy.
-In tight liquidity conditions, overnight rates shoot up.
-Central banks can stipulate overnight rate to control money supply.

-There are many indecies/references of Overnight rates: LIBOR, EONIA, SOFR, SONIA, etc.

-* LIBOR

-The London Inter-Bank Offered Rate (LIBOR) is an interest-rate average calculated from estimates submitted by the leading banks in London.

-* EONIA

-Eonia (Euro Overnight Index Average) is computed as a weighted average of all overnight unsecured lending transactions in the interbank market, undertaken in the European Union and European Free Trade Association (EFTA) countries by the Panel Banks

-* Secured Overnight Financing Rate (SOFR)

-SOFR is published by the New York Federal Reserve every business day for the previous business day.
-SOFR is a reference rate (that is, a rate used by parties in commercial contracts that is outside their direct control) established as an alternative to LIBOR.

-LIBOR is prone to error since it derives from calculations based on banks' survey, while SOFR reflects the real-time real world rates.

-* Hong Kong Interbank Offered Rate (HIBOR)

-the Hong Kong Interbank Offered Rate (HIBOR) is the benchmark interest rate that lenders and borrowers use for interbank lending in the Hong Kong market.

-* China/Shanghai Interbank Interest Rate (Shibor)

-Offered by (China/Shanghai) National Interbank Funding Center ((Shibor)).

-* SONIA (Sterling Overnight Index Average)

-SONIA is based on actual transactions and reflects the average of the interest rates that banks pay to borrow sterling overnight from other financial institutions and other institutional investors.

-It is administered by Bank of England.

 ### Interest Rate

 * Single Monthly Mortality Rate (SMM)